SteffenReith/PiMAC/README.md

-# PipeMult
+# PiMAC

-A simple pipelined multiplier using the SpinalHDL pipeline class
+A simple pipelined multiply and accumulate unit using the SpinalHDL pipeline class to compute a*b+c